 Travel to Barcelona: Arriving

 The most popular way to travel to Barcelona is by air, arriving at Barcelona El-Prat Airport.
 The drive from the airport to the city takes approximately 50 minutes.

 If you arrive at the daytime and don’t carry too many suitcases, you are probably better off taking public transportation.
 The Aerobus, Barcelona Airport express shuttle bus, running from and to terminal 1 and 2, will take you to various locations in the center of the city.
 Ticket prices range from 8 to 15 euros.
 Other options to get to the city include taking a train or navigating your way through Barcelona metro.
 Each of these rides is under 5 euros.

 For those who arrive late in the evening and aren’t willing to explore Barcelona at night so soon, taxi comes in handy.
 It’s by far the fastest way to travel to Barcelona center from the airport.
 It takes approximately 25 to 30 minutes.
 The prices, however, are higher, ranging from 30 to 45 euros.

 Uber has an ongoing love-hate relationship with Barcelona.
 It thrived in the city when we last visited Barcelona.
 As of March 2019, Uber suspended its operations in the capital of Catalonia.

 Travel to Barcelona: Getting Around

 Barcelona is a walkable city.
-You can tick off your bucket list destinations here without resorting to public transportation.
+You can tick off your bucket list destinations without resorting to public transportation.
 Furthermore, exploring the city on foot has additional benefits.
-Without knowing it, you can find some of the hidden gems that are not so uncommon in Barcelona.
+You can find some of the hidden gems that are not so uncommon in Barcelona.